vcnj/nj-gubernatorial-events/index.md

 ---
 title: NJ Gubernatorial Events Listing

-This site will provide a listnig of known Gubernatorial Events from any candidate
+This site will provide a listing of known Gubernatorial Events from any candidate